ShanerX/Octocat-Discord-Bot/README.md

 <p>To use the bot, you will have to invite it to your server.
 Please continue reading for more details.

 ## How to invite the bot
 <p>Simply click <a href="https://discordapp.com/oauth2/authorize?client_id=292036421341020161&scope=bot&permissions=104062017">this link</a>, and the bot will automatically join your server.
 During the authorization process, the application will ask you to grant them certain permissions.
-None of these permissions are essential (apart from the one allowing them to read and send messages), however each of them enhances your experience as a user. <b>The bot does need any administrator privileges</b>.</p>
+None of these permissions are essential (apart from the one allowing them to read and send messages), however each of them enhances your experience as a user. <b>The bot does not need any administrator privileges</b>.</p>

 ## How to run the bot on my own computer or webserver
 <p>No problem!
 However, it will be a little more difficult as it requires additional steps to be taken.
 Fortunately, this guide will explain all of those steps:</p>